-The ratings are dependent upon the management's ability to improve margins, profitability and financial profile of the Company.
+The ratings are dependent upon the management's ability to improve margins, profitability, and financial profile.
 This includes avoiding any asset-liability mismatch that may arise and effectively managing its position in a competitive segment.
-Any deterioration in debt coverages leading to higher financial risk or subdued profitability will have a negative impact on ratings.
+Any deterioration in debt coverage leading to higher financial risk or subdued profitability will have a negative impact on ratings.

 Maqbool Textile Mills, incorporated in 1989, is a listed company engaged in manufacturing and sales of different varieties of yarn.
 The Company operates three spinning units installed at Muzzafargarh (units I and II) and Tobatek Singh (Unit III), having a total capacity of ~89,000 spindles.
 The Company is primarily owned by the Maqbool family (72.5%), followed by National investment (9.9%), financial institutions, and the general public (17.6%).
 Maqbool family has interests in other textile mills and in the seed oil extraction business.
 The board comprises ten members.
 Out of this, four directors are non-executive, three directors occupy the executive roles, while three directors are independent.
 Seven board members represent Maqbool family.
 Mr. Anis Ahmed Sheikh, the CEO, carries with him extensive experience in the textile sector and is supported by an experienced management team.